-This phase II trial studies how well atezolizumab works alone or in combination with enzalutamide or emactuzumab in treating men with localized prostate cancer before radical prostatectomy.
-Immunotherapy with monoclonal antibodies, such as atezolizumab and emactuzumab, may help the body?s immune system attack the cancer, and may interfere with the ability of tumor cells to grow and spread.
+This phase II trial studies how well atezolizumab works alone or in combination with enzalutamide in treating men with localized prostate cancer before radical prostatectomy.
+Immunotherapy with monoclonal antibodies, such as atezolizumab, may help the body's immune system attack the cancer, and may interfere with the ability of tumor cells to grow and spread.
 Androgens can cause the growth of prostate cancer cells.
 Drugs, such as enzalutamide, may lessen the amount of androgens made by the body.
-Giving atezolizumab in combination with enzalutamide or emactuzumab may work better in treating prostate cancer.
+Giving atezolizumab in combination with enzalutamide may work better in treating prostate cancer.

 An Open-Label Multi-Center Phase II Study of Neoadjuvant Atezolizumab-Based Combination Therapy in Men With Localized Prostate Cancer Prior to Radical Prostatectomy

 - To determine the impact of atezolizumab-based combination therapy on the composition and function of tumor-infiltrating immune cells (TIICS).